 A boozy, growling, crude, hypochondriacal grotesque who spends his life accosting eardrums, burping and chundering and putting his gargantuan foot in it.

-Yet he is an immensely likeable fellow too – a dreamer, insecure (especially with the “molls” he’s always boasting about) and touchingly vulnerable and childlike, despite his bulldozing and aggressive display of bravado.
+Yet he is an immensely likeable fellow too, an insecure dreamer – especially with the “molls” he’s always boasting about (although his “talk is mightier than his stalk”) – and touchingly vulnerable and childlike, despite his bulldozing and aggressive display of bravado.

 When Anna becomes pregnant, Tony and Clyde are shocked to find that Stork and Westy could also be the father.